This guide will help you find the 10 best corn mazes in the Vancouver area for 2024.

 (about an hour from Vancouver)

-Admission: Buy tickets as of 5 pm September 17, 2023.
+Admission: Early bird tickets sell out fast.
+The next chance to buy tickets starts August 24, from September 27 – November 3.
 There are three ticket options: 1) Slaughterhouse, The Way Down and Midway; 2) Homestead and Midway; Homestead is limited to 30% capacity for a small-group experience or 3) a combination ticket for all four.

 Location: 790 McKenzie Road, Abbotsford, BC